Breeder's Next Litter Waitlist Form

 How to Choose a Responsible Australian Cattle Dog Breeder

-Your Blue Heeler breeder should be testing the parents and puppies for common health issues, and should be able to give you a rundown of their dogs’ genetic profile.
-Knowing this information is vital when you’re deciding whether or not to get a Blue Heeler puppy from your breeder.
+Your Blue Heeler breeder should test the parents and puppies for common health issues and provide a detailed genetic profile of their dogs.
+This information is vital when deciding whether to get a Blue Heeler puppy from your breeder.

 Australian Cattle Dog FAQ